50 Jobs, Gigs and Side Hustles You Can Do From Home

 Logging into social media and making a post doesn't require any kind of physical presence; this makes it nearly perfect as a work-anywhere job.
 Social media marketing isn't as simple as "playing around on Facebook all day," but its fundamentals don't require special skills or equipment.
 You'll need experience to be successful over time, but it's a highly learnable niche.

-I've personally written an ebook that covers all the fundamentals of it, The Definitive Guide to Social Media Marketing.
 If you don't have any current experience, it's a good idea to start out by working for a small business or startup, or build your personal reputation on your own before applying for formal jobs.

 Become an SEO consultant